Jasper colour palette - Building exterior colour and materials

 Background

-Colours in the manmade environment in Jasper should blend with nature and allow the setting to dominate.
+Colours in the built environment in Jasper should blend with nature and allow the setting to dominate.
 Colour is an attribute that - if not skillfully handled - can cause a building to appear out of place.
 Building materials should reflect the historic use of natural materials which sets Jasper harmoniously into its mountain setting.

 Exterior roof cladding